 What happens to collagen production as we age?

-In young people, the case is a little different.
-Their bodies can easily produce more collagen to replenish the declining reserves.
-They just need a supply of specific amino acids and collagen builders such as vitamin C to boost the production of this vital structural protein.
-Generally, vitamin C helps stimulate or promote collagen production in the presence of proline, glycine, zinc, hydroxyproline, and copper.
+In most cases, young people can produce more collagen to replenish declining reserves.
+They just need an adequate supply of specific amino acids and collagen builders such as vitamin C to replenish their stores.

-Older people can equally take advantage of collagen supplements to improve their skin elasticity, appearance, hydration, and overall integrity.
-Indeed, a recent study confirmed that taking as low as 2.5 grams of an oral collagen supplement daily resulted in better skin elasticity, surface waviness, hydration, and dermal collagen density.
-Thus, people experiencing poor skin health can utilize collagen supplements to boost their outcomes.
+As a result, they might start taking collagen supplements to improve their skin elasticity, appearance, and hydration.
+A recent study that found that taking as low as 2.5 grams of an oral collagen supplement daily results in better skin elasticity, hydration, and dermal collagen density.
+This means that people with poor skin health can take collagen supplements to boost their skin outcomes.

 The Best Sources of Collagen

 Collagen comes from different sources.
 One of the best ways to increase collagen in the body is by consuming collagen-rich foods.

 Bone broth is by far the best source of collagen.
 One just needs to boil animal bones, ligaments, cartilage, and other connective tissue to produce a rich broth.